 Electrolysis – when electricity is used to destroy hair cells and remove hair permanently.
-However, it takes many treatments over a long time, it can be painful and may cause scarring or changes to your skin colour (check the electrologist is accredited through the British Institute & Association of Electrolysis).
+However, it takes many treatments over a long time; it can also be painful and may cause scarring or changes to your skin colour (check the electrologist is accredited through the British Institute & Association of Electrolysis).

-Laser hair removal – involves powerful beams of light (lasers) which destroy the hair.
+Laser hair removal – involves powerful beams of light (lasers), which destroy the hair.
 It can last several months and is more effective on women with pale skin and dark hair.

 - what works for you – if your skin becomes irritated because of one of these hair-removal methods, it can be itchy, look unpleasant and make regrowth worse

 - what you can afford – electrolysis and laser hair removal may only be available in specialist clinics